EventStore/EventStore/docs/installation.md

 This removes EventStoreDB completely, including any user settings.

-If you built EventStoreDB from source, remove it by deleting the directory containing the source and build, and manually removing any environment variables.
+If you built EventStoreDB from source, remove it by deleting the directory containing the source and build and manually removing any environment variables.

 ## Windows

 ::: warning
 EventStoreDB doesn't install as a Windows service.
 You need to ensure that the server executable starts automatically.
 :::